-A business continuity plan is a written document that lists the business’ essential functions.
+A business continuity plan is a written document that lists the business’s essential functions.
 According to TechTarget, these are things like a list of critical supplies, employee contact information, a list of crucial business functions or copies of important records.
-Basically, the business continuity plan includes all the necessary information to get the business up and running as soon as possible.
+Basically, the business continuity plan includes all the necessary information to get the business up and running as soon as possible after a disruptive event.

 Disaster Recovery Planning